My Four Days of Madness with the Free Syrian Army

 Continued on the next page.

-The next day, we learnt that it was still not safe to leave.
+The next day, we learned that it was still not safe to leave.
 The routes back to Turkey had been sealed and the army were still searching for us.
 As the original plan had been to go into the centre of Idlib, the FSA decided it was safest for us to go further into the country.
-Perhaps not the best sounding idea, but certainly one we thought would throw Assad's troops off.
+Perhaps not the best-sounding idea, but certainly one we thought would throw Assad's troops off.

 Continued on the next page.